AlexJanow/DeepDiveExtension/README.md

    npm run build
    ```
    Then load `extension/dist` as an unpacked extension in `chrome://extensions`.
-4. **Verify end-to-end:** open a news article, click the toolbar icon, confirm the instant summary (client-side) and Deep Dive analysis (requests to `http://localhost:3001`).
+4. **Verify end-to-end:** open a news article, click the toolbar icon, watch the instant summary stream in automatically (client-side) and then trigger Deep Dive analysis (requests to `http://localhost:3001`).
 5. **Troubleshoot quickly:**
    - If instant summary fails, confirm the Summarizer API is available in Chrome's UI.
    - If Deep Dive errors, ensure the backend console shows incoming requests and that the Gemini API key is valid.